 Most locals do not speak English, so the more you can communicate in Spanish, the easier things can be here for you… You can certainly also get by here with no Spanish though…

 We are always looking to bring more of our products down from our warehouse in California, here to Vilcabamba, as there are many things that are simply not that easy to find around here, such as goji berries, nori sheets and other raw foodie staples.
-If you are coming down for this retreat from the USA and would be willing to bring with you one or more 50lb duffle bags of product from our warehouse, we would be eternally grateful!
+If you are coming down for this retreat from the USA and would be willing to bring with you one or more 50lb duffle bags of product from our warehouse (or smaller amounts of product in your own luggage, if that’s all you feel willing/able to bring), we would be eternally grateful!
 Let us know if you are up for this and we can explain more details, including, of course that we will cover all excess baggage fees…

 Got more questions?